Dealing with dehydration in the elderly

 The most important strategy for preventing dehydration is to recognise when the person’s fluid intake is inadequate and ensure they drink more.

 Residents in care homes may not drink enough because they are worried about not being able to get to the toilet in time, particularly if they need assistance.
-They may be physically unable to reach a drink and may not receive the help they need to stay properly hydrated.
+They may be physically unable to reach a drink when they need one too.

 Staff training on the importance of hydration, monitoring of fluid intake, assistance when necessary and the provision of the person’s preferred fluids are all important in care homes.